Unit evaluations: Information for students

 Evaluate your units

 Towards the end of each semester the University asks all students to complete unit evaluations about their course.
+For some longer units or year long units you may be asked to evaluate the unit twice.
 This is your opportunity to provide anonymous feedback about the curriculum, teaching and assessment for each of your units.
 This helps us to know what works well and what we could improve.

-Unit evaluations for the second semester of the 2017/18 academic year will be open between the following dates:
+Unit evaluations for the academic year 2023/24 will be open between the following dates: